Farai366/sage-intacct-erp-project-portfolio/README.md

 Sage Intacct — useful as an implementor's build checklist or a starting template to swap in real company data.

-Both packages should be worked through in the order listed in `00-Setup-Instructions/Setup-Sequence-and-Instructions.xlsx` — later steps depend on earlier ones (e.g., dimensions must exist before the Chart of Accounts references them).
+Work through the Setup Package in the order listed in `00-Setup-Instructions/Setup-Sequence-and-Instructions.xlsx` — later steps depend on earlier ones (e.g., dimensions must exist before the Chart of Accounts references them).

 ## How the two packages relate

 ```
-Project-Ignite-Sage-Intacct-ERP-Portfolio.zip   →  what happened, when, and why (delivery narrative)
+ERP Implementation Portfolio  →  what happened, when, and why (delivery narrative)
-Sage-Intacct-Setup-Package-Meridian-Fabrication.zip  →  exactly what to configure and import (technical build)
+Sage Intacct Setup Package    →  exactly what to configure and import (technical build)
 ```

-The delivery portfolio's Configuration Support, Data Migration, and Cutover documents describe the same activities the Setup Package operationalizes into concrete import files and instructions — read the portfolio for context, use the setup package to actually build the system.
+The Portfolio's Configuration Support, Data Migration, and Cutover documents describe the same activities the Setup Package operationalizes into concrete import files and instructions — read the Portfolio for context, use the Setup Package to actually build the system.

 ## File formats